Blog / Guide

 What happens if the CRA audits my home office claim?
 They’ll ask for your floor plan measurements, utility bills, rent receipts or mortgage statements, and insurance documents.
 As long as your business-use percentage is reasonable and you have the paperwork, you’ll be fine.
 Keep everything for at least 6 years.

 Can Accountly help me calculate my home office deduction?
 Yes.
-Accountly tracks your home office expenses throughout the year and calculates your deduction automatically based on your business-use percentage.
+Accountly tracks your home office expenses throughout the year and helps you calculate your deduction based on your business-use percentage.
 No spreadsheet required.